Routing Design Rule Types Available for PCB Layout in Altium Designer

 Default constraints for the Routing Layers rule

-Enabled Layers - each of the signal layers currently defined for the design, as defined by the layer stackup, are listed.
+Enabled Layers - each signal layer currently defined for the design, as defined by the layer stackup, are listed.
 Use the associated Allow Routing option to enable/disable routing on a layer, as required.

 Rule Application